IT0003-HSC-A.01 Information Security Roles and Responsibilities

 3. Approving standards, practices, and procedures related to day-to-day administrative and operational management of UTHSC Data or Information and application(s) maintaining UTHSC Data or Information.

-4. Determining the appropriate criteria for obtaining access UTHSC Data or Information and application(s) maintaining UTHSC Data or Information.
+4. Determining the appropriate criteria for obtaining access to UTHSC Data or Information and application(s) maintaining UTHSC Data or Information.

 6. Ensure that Data Custodians implement the defined security controls

-7. Defining risk tolerance and accepting or rejecting risk related to security threats that impact the confidentiality, integrity and availability of UTHSC Data or Information
+7. Defining risk tolerance and accepting or rejecting risk related to security threats that impact the confidentiality, integrity, and availability of UTHSC Data or Information

-1. Implement appropriate physical and technical safeguards to protect the confidentiality, integrity and availability of UTHSC Data or Information
+1. Implement appropriate physical and technical safeguards to protect the confidentiality, integrity, and availability of UTHSC Data or Information

 2. Provision and de-provision access to UTHSC Data or Information as authorized by the Data Owner

-3. Understand and report on how UTHSC Data or Information are stored, processed and transmitted by the University and by third-party entities
+3. Understand and report on how UTHSC Data or Information are stored, processed, and transmitted by the University and by third-party entities

-4. Document and disseminate administrative and operational procedures to ensure consistent storage, processing and transmission of UTHSC Data or Information
+4. Document and disseminate administrative and operational procedures to ensure consistent storage, processing, and transmission of UTHSC Data or Information

-5. Understand and report on security risks and how security risks impact the confidentiality, integrity and availability of UTHSC Data or Information
+5. Understand and report on security risks and how security risks impact the confidentiality, integrity, and availability of UTHSC Data or Information

 1. Responsible for the specific service or application.